 Future Enrollment: Students who withdraw from the program may apply for enrollment in another program at a later date.
+Readmission policies and procedures, including academic standing and financial obligations, will apply.

 Class Absences: Missing more than the allotted hours specified in your program guidelines will be classified as a withdrawal from the program.